 Suppose for the moment that we have measured the point spread function (or "impulse response") of an optical imaging system--e.g. your eye.
 With enough information we could calculate it too--this is a branch of Fourier Optics.
 In any case, if we know the point spread function of the eye's optics, could we predict the form of the image on the retina, given an arbitrary input image?
 Yes.
 It is fairly straightforward if we can assume that the optics are linear and spatially homogeneous (a fairly good approximation for the optics of the eye over small patches called isoplanatic patches).
-Given an input image I(x,y), the output r(x,y) is given by the convolution of I(x,y) with the point spread function, PSF(x,y):
+Given an input image l(x,y), the output r(x,y) is given by the convolution of l(x,y) with the point spread function, PSF(x,y):

-$$r(x,y) = \int{-\infty}^{+\infty} l(x - x', y - y') PSF(x', y') dx' dy'$$
+$r(x,y) = \int{-\infty}^{+\infty} l(x - x', y - y') PSF(x', y') dx' dy'$ r(x, y) = l(x, y) PSF(x, y)

-The idea is to treat each point in the input image as generating a smeared-out pattern (i.e.the PSF) on the output image whose intensity value is scaled by the input intensity I(x,y).
+The idea is to treat each point in the input image as generating a smeared-out pattern (i.e. the PSF) on the output image whose intensity value is scaled by the input intensity l(x,y).
 Then add up all the contributions over the whole image.
 The short hand for convolution is